 How to Decorate With an Area Rug Over Carpet

 This is a comfy addition to a nursery or playroom where little ones crawl across the floor.
 In a living room or basement, that extra layer of warmth and cushioning is perfect for when family members stretch out to watch movies together.

 You can add complexity to your standard carpeting with a flatweave natural fiber rug, whether it’s made from grainy jute or smooth silk.
 Fresh texture over nubby loops makes for an instant design statement.
 The graphic contrast between wall-to-wall carpet and a coarsely woven rug creates a much more visually intriguing space.

-Lock Down the Layers
+Lock Down Rug Layers With Heavy Furniture

-Combine Colors and Patterns
+Combine Rug Colors and Patterns

 Whether you embrace the stark white Scandinavian trend or you’re hoping to throw together a mishmash of hues, your existing carpet’s color and pattern play an important role in which rug you should choose.
-For example, you can keep things simple by layering a solid griege carpet with a tonal-patterned area rug.
+For example, you can keep things simple by layering a solid greige carpet with a tonal-patterned area rug.
 But if you want a more dramatic design, look for a rug color with a bolder contrast.

 By balancing color, texture, size, and pattern, you can find the perfect area rug to cover your carpet.
 Check out Popular Area Rugs by Style to help you choose the right rug.
 Or start shopping area rugs on Overstock.com, where every order comes with free shipping* — absolutely no price minimums.